corda/corda-docs-portal/content/en/release-notes/_index.md

 ### Update February 1 2022

 A patch has been released to move dependencies to Log4j 2.17.1 for:
-* Corda Enterprise 4.8.6
 * CENM 1.5.4
 * CENM 1.4.4
 * CENM 1.3.5
 * CENM 1.2.6

-You can find more information about this patch release in the [Corda Enterprise release notes](../../en/release-notes/corda-enterprise-4.8.html#previous-versions-of-corda-enterprise) and [CENM release notes](../../en/release-notes/cenm-1.5.md).
+You can find more information about this patch release in the [CENM release notes](../../en/release-notes/cenm-1.5.md).

 ### Update January 25 2022